-You can also reach out to the package creator directly for their plan to upgrade to version 9.
+You can also reach out to the package creator directly for their plan to upgrade to version 9 and later.

-Should I migrate my site from Umbraco 8 to Umbraco 9?
+Should I migrate my site from Umbraco 8 to a newer version?

 Yes!
 We would recommend you migrate if it’s something that’s possible for you.

 Why?
 Umbraco 9 and later is better than the previous major versions.
 Migrating to the .NET Core framework brings better runtime performance, more powerful scalability, and cleaner architecture, among other things that you can look forward to.

 It is also the start of a new release cadence for major versions.
 Going forward we plan to ship two major versions of Umbraco each year.
 The releases will be aligned with Microsoft’s release cadence for .NET ensuring that you’re always running on the latest, fastest, and most secure version of both Umbraco and the underlying framework.